bemanproject/task/docs/P3941-affinity.md

 to be too strong, the constraint can be relaxed in a future revision of the standard by explicitly opting out of that constraints, e.g., using an additional argument.
-For `task` to make use of it, it too would need an explicit mechnasism to indicate that its `affine_on` use should opt out of the constraint, e.g., by adding a suitable `static` member to the environment template argument.
+For `task` to make use of it, it too would need an explicit mechanisms to indicate that its `affine_on` use should opt out of the constraint, e.g., by adding a suitable `static` member to the environment template argument.

-## `affine_on` Customization
+## `affine_on` Customisation

-Senders which don't cause the execution agent to be changed like `just` or the various queries should be able to customize `affine_on` to avoid unnecessary scheduding.
-Sadly, a proposal ([P3206](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2025/p3206r0.pdf)) to standardize properties which could be used to determine how a sender completes didn't make much progress, yet.
+Senders which don't cause the execution agent to be changed like `just` or the various queries should be able to customise `affine_on` to avoid unnecessary scheduling.
+Sadly, a proposal ([P3206](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2025/p3206r0.pdf)) to standardise properties which could be used to determine how a sender completes didn't make much progress, yet.
 An implementation can make use of similar techniques using an implementation-specific protocol.
 If a future standard defines a standard approach to